Category Archives: Data

 The International System of Units and the term byte

-In the early days of computing, units were shown as multiples of 1000, but in the 1960s 1000 began to be confused with 1024, since computer memory works on a binary basis and not on a decimal basis.
-The problem was when naming these units, since the names of the prefixes of the International System of Units were adopted.
-Given the similarity in the quantities, the thousand base prefixes that apply to the units of the international system (such as the meter, the gram, the volt or the ampere) were used
+At the beginning of computing, units were shown as multiples of 1000, but in the 1960s 1000 began to be confused with 1024, since computer memory works on a binary basis and not a decimal basis

 To clarify the distinction between decimal and binary prefixes, the International Electrotechnical Commission (IEC), a standardization group, proposed in 1998 other prefixes, which consisted of abbreviated unions of the International System of Units with the word binary

-In the computer environment it has been suggested to use the capital prefix K to distinguish the binary quantity from the decimal, but this topic has not yet been standardized, since the symbol "K" in the SI represents the unit of temperature, the kelvin.
-On the other hand, this suggestion could not be extended to other prefixes of greater magnitude since, in the case of MB (megabyte), the SI already uses both the uppercase M (mega: million) and the lower case (milli: thousandth)
+In the computer environment, it has been suggested to use the capital K prefix to distinguish the binary quantity from the decimal, but this issue has not yet been standardized, since the symbol “K” in the SI represents the unit of temperature, the kelvin

 Information units (of the byte)